Pensions taxation - annual allowance

 If you wish to slow down your pension build up to avoid or reduce an annual allowance tax charge you may wish to consider joining the 50/50 section.
 In the 50/50 section of the LGPS you pay half your normal contributions and build up half your normal pension but you retain full life and ill health cover.

 Before taking any action to reduce your tax liabilities you should always seek independent financial advice from an FCA registered adviser.
-For help in choosing an independent financial adviser, see the money advice service website.
+For help in choosing an independent financial adviser, visit the MoneyHelper website.

 How is the annual allowance calculated?
 Back to top